 Fig. 9.
-Results of a numerical experiment with a non-uniform distribution of gas velocities over the cross section of the apparatus in the presence of diffusion transfer (fluidized state at $t_k = (k-1) \cdot \Delta t = 20 \text{ s}$ ): $D{sa} > 0 \text{ m}^2/\text{s}$ and $D{sr} = 0 \text{ m}^2/\text{s}$
+Results of a numerical experiment with a non-uniform distribution of gas velocities over the cross section of the apparatus in the presence of diffusion transfer (fluidized state at $t_k = (k - 1) \cdot \Delta t = 20$ s): $D{sa} > 0$ m2/s and $D{sr} = 0$ m2/s

 Fig. 10.
-Results of a numerical experiment with a nonuniform distribution of gas velocities over the cross section of the apparatus in the presence of diffusion transfer (fluidized state at $t_k = (k-1) \cdot \Delta t = 20 \text{ s}$ ): $D{so} > 0 \text{ m}^2/\text{s}$ and $D{sr} > 0 \text{ m}^2/\text{s}$
+Results of a numerical experiment with a nonuniform distribution of gas velocities over the cross section of the apparatus in the presence of diffusion transfer (fluidized state at $t_k = (k - 1) \cdot \Delta t = 20$ s): $D{sa} > 0$ m2/s and $D{sr} > 0$ m2/s

 Several authors studied the particulate movement of Geldart B powders and came to the conclusion that it has certain qualitative characteristics.
-The authors have shown that in fluidized beds with aspect ratio greater than unity the suspended particles move downwards in the regions close to the wall and upwards at the central regions of the bed.
-There are two regions of particulate circulation can be observed in beds with aspect ratio greater than unity.
-The first forms near the distributor plate and the second forms above near the top of the bed.
-At higher gas flow rates the top region becomes more vigorous and become to dominate the entire solid mixing process [68,69].
-In the figure 10 we can observe a similar situation obtained in a numerical experiment: in the central part of the bed particles are more likely to move upward, while in the peripheral part of the bed, movement is more likely to be downward.
+The authors have shown that in fluidized beds with aspect ratio greater than unity, the suspended particles move downwards in the regions close to the wall and upwards in the central regions of the bed.
+There are two regions of particulate circulation that can be observed in beds with an aspect ratio greater than unity.
+The first forms are near the distributor plate, and the second forms are above the bed, near the top.
+At higher gas flow rates, the top region becomes more vigorous and dominates the entire solid mixing process [68, 69].
+In figure 10, we can observe a similar situation obtained in a numerical experiment: in the central part of the bed, particles are more likely to move upward, while in the peripheral part of the bed, movement is more likely to be downward.

-5.2 Experimental results
+5.2.
+Experimental Results

-Fig. 11-12 shows the results of comparison of the results of the natural experiment (markers) and the calculated forecasts (lines).
-The parameters of the numerical model were brought into line with the physical parameters described of the experiment in corresponding section of the article earlier.
-In this case the computational grid with $\Delta y = 0.05$ and $\Delta x$ =0.005 was used.
-The non-uniformity of the gas flow in the apparatus was characterized by the exponent m=1/7 (eq.
-(25)), since this value corresponds to the physics of the process to a greater extent [67,70].
-However it should be noted that m remains the calibration parameter of the model.
+Fig. 11-12 shows the results of the comparison of the results of the natural experiment (markers) and the calculated forecasts (lines).
+The parameters of the numerical model were brought into line with the parameters of the physical experiment described in the corresponding section of the article earlier.
+In this case, the computational grids Δy =0.05 and Δx =0.005 were used.
+The nonuniformity of the gas flow in the apparatus was characterized by the exponent m=1/7 (eq.
+(25)) since this value corresponds to the physics of the process to a greater extent [67, 70].
+However, it should be noted that m remains the calibration parameter of the model.